 So, as the importance and reliability of hydropower became known, the technology began to evolve at quite a pace.
 Even at this early stage, the history of hydroelectric energy was well underway.

-The very first hydroelectric project took place in Northumberland, England in 1878.
+The first hydroelectric project occurred in Northumberland, England, in 1878.
 The electricity produced powered a single lamp.
-Just four years later, in Appleton Wisconsin, American's created one of the first hydroelectric plants for wider distribution.
+Just four years later, in Appleton, Wisconsin, American's created one of the first hydroelectric plants for wider distribution.
 The generated power delivered electricity to private and commercial customers.
 Within ten years, we could find hydroelectric power plants dotted across the USA.

 In North America alone, there were hydroelectric plants located in Grand Rapids, Michigan, Ottaway, Ontario, Niagara Falls, New York, and Dolgeville, New York.
 These hydroelectric plants generated power for mills and local buildings.

-As the demand for energy grew, hydropower became a feasible solution.
+As the energy demand grew, hydropower became a feasible solution.
 Energy-intensive industries such as steelworks and aluminum began to draw their energy demands from hydropower.

 As the 20th century started to head into its final few decades, countries such as Brazil and China began to lead the way4.
 In 1984, the Itaipu Dam, located between Brazil and Paraguay, had the ability to produce 12,600 MW.
-More recently Itaipu upgraded to 14,000 MW capacity.
+More recently, Itaipu upgraded to a 14,000 MW capacity.